Mathematics and Culture in Berlin

 The German capital naturally lends itself to the study of mathematics and culture.
-Several German mathematicians—including Leibniz, Euler, Weierstrass and Kronecker—made important contributions to the development of calculus.
-Living and learning in Berlin makes finishing off a calculus requirement enjoyable!
+Several German mathematicians—including Leibniz, Euler, Weierstrass, and Kronecker—made important contributions to the development of calculus.
 The program will feature visits to Berlin museums providing an exploration of mathematics and mathematicians through the arts.
 The Neues Museum, Technikmuseum, Pergamon museum, Gemäldegalerie, and a visit to a contemporary art gallery in Kreuzberg round out the extended program.
-The core element of this program is MAT 21B, the second quarter of the calculus sequence.
-This course is required for most majors in STEM subjects.
-The offering should appeal to students who forgo the standard sequence consisting of MAT 21A in Fall, MAT 21B in Winter, MAT 21C in Spring.
+The core element of this program is MAT 141, Euclidean Geometry.
+The offering should appeal to students who enjoy learning about the history and discovery of geometry.

 - Enjoy the small class size, meet new study buddies, and make new friends.